|Copyright 2011 ACE-DHH Chad E. Smith & Sherry Ernsberger, Webmasters

 which to choose a program of study.

-techniques for speech development in addition to specialized teaching strategies.
+aural rehabilitation, and techniques for speech development in addition to specialized

-Many programs following the oral-aural philosophy work with children who have
+teaching strategies.
+Many programs following this philosophy work with children who

 Bilingual-Bicultural Programs ~ University teacher preparation programs that

-focus on the preparation of bilingual-bicultural teachers emphasize learning
+focus on the preparation of bilingual-bicultural teachers emphasize teaching

 American Sign Language as a first language and bridge to the development of